N.E.R.D.: Formation and early career

-2001–2002: In Search Of...
+2001–2002: In Search of...

-The band's debut album, In Search Of..., was released in Europe in September 2001.
+The band's debut album, In Search of..., was released in Europe in September 2001.
 Williams and Hugo used similar digital production techniques as they did for other artists.
 However, the band decided that they wanted to sound different from their previous work.
 This led them to rerecording the album using live instruments with rock band Spymob for a worldwide release in 2002.
 The album debuted at number 61 on the Billboard 200 and peaked at number 56.
-It failed to replicate the success of The Neptunes' previous productions.
+It failed to replicate the success of the Neptunes' previous productions.
 The album won the second annual Shortlist Music Prize, an accolade awarded to albums released in the United States that have not achieved mainstream success and have sales of 500,000 copies or less at the time of nomination.
 The album sold 603,000 copies in the United States and was certified Gold by the RIAA.
 The album's lead single, "Lapdance", peaked at number 36 of the Hot Rap Tracks chart and number 85 on the Hot R&B/Hip-Hop Songs.
 The second single, "Rock Star", peaked at number 36 on the Billboard Hot Modern Rock Tracks chart.
 A 6.1 surround mix of this album was released by DTS Entertainment on a DVD-Audio disc in 2005.
-The original version of the album is a collectors' item.